Gattaca: Production

 The film was shot under the working title The Eighth Day, a reference to the seven days of creation in the Bible.
 However, by the time its release was scheduled for the fall of 1997, the Belgian film Le huitième jour had already been released in the US under the title The Eighth Day.
-As a result, the film was retitled Gattaca, which takes inspiration from the letters G, A, T, and C, derived from four of the nucleobases of DNA: guanine, adenine, thymine and cytosine.
+As a result, the film was retitled Gattaca, which takes inspiration from the letters G, A, T, and C, derived from the four nucleobases of DNA: guanine, adenine, thymine and cytosine.

 Filming

 The exteriors (including the roof scene) and some of the interior shots of the Gattaca complex were filmed at Frank Lloyd Wright's 1960 Marin County Civic Center in San Rafael, California.
 The speakers in the complex broadcast announcements in both Esperanto and English; Miko Sloper from the Esperanto League of North America went to the recording studio to handle the Esperanto part.

 Design

 The movie uses a swimming treadmill in the opening minutes to punctuate the swimming and futuristic themes.
 The production design makes heavy use of retrofuturism; the futuristic electric cars are based on 1960s car models like Rover P6, Citroën DS19 and Studebaker Avanti.